JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 which can significantly decrease the throughput.

 **Latency hiding**
 A thread can stall, because the instruction it depends on has not finished yet, for example due to loading data from memory, which can be very time consuming (recall that unlike SIMD, SIMT can read data from non-coallesced memory location at the price of increased latency).
 Instead of waiting, SM will switch to execute different set of threads, which can be executed.
-This context switch is does not incur any overhead, hence it can occur at single instruction granularity.
+This context switch does not incur any overhead, hence it can occur at single instruction granularity.
 It keeps SM busy effective hiding latency of expensive operations.
 ![latency hiding](latency-hiding.jpg)
 [image taken from](https://iq.opengenus.org/key-ideas-that-makes-graphics-processing-unit-gpu-so-fast/)